-SPAC is a non-partisan, project-based volunteer advocacy arm of the Junior Leagues of California.
+The State Public Affairs Committee (SPAC) is a nonpartisan, project-based volunteer advocacy arm of the Junior Leagues of California.
 Leagues throughout California can participate in advocating on issues that support individual leagues’ focus areas.

 The Junior League of San Jose has two delegates who serve as our representatives on the Junior Leagues of California State Public Affairs Committee, known as CalSPAC.